sungiant/sdf/README.md

 |:---:|
 |<img src="/renders/render-05-normals.png" width="320" height="180" />|

-This technique introduces, for each pixel representing a surface, a performance hit of six additional queries of the Scene SDF.
+This technique introduces, for each pixel representing a surface, a performance hit of six additional queries of the scene SDF.

 ### Albedo